 Two winners have declined

-The man behind the Nobel Prize
+The man behind the prize

 The Nobel Prize is the legacy of Alfred Nobel, a chemist, engineer, inventor and entrepreneur.
 Nobel was born on 21 October 1833 in Stockholm, Sweden, and died on 10 December 1896 in San Remo, Italy.